troycox/bigcommerce-api-docs/resources/optionsets/options.md

 }
 </pre>

-### PUT optionsets/options/id.json
+### PUT optionsets/id/options/id.json
-UPDATE a option from a store
+UPDATE an option that is part of an optionset

 #### Request
 This PUT request takes following parameters.